cloudposse/.github/migrate/README.md

 1. Use `yq` for manipulating YAML.
 It will preserve comments but not whitespace.
 It will also replace Unicode characters with their escape sequence.
 Use `yamlfix` to restore the Unicode character.
 2. Use `yamlfix` to format YAML and normalize whitespace.
+3. Create a list of repos using the `gh repo list` command

 <details><summary>Past Limitations Using `git-xargs` CLI</summary>